mindspore-ai/docs/tutorials/experts/source_en/operation/op_overload.md

 ## Overview

-`mindspore.ops.composite` provide some operator combinations related to graph transformation such as `MultitypeFuncGraph` and `HyperMap`.
+`mindspore.ops.composite` provides some operator combinations related to graph transformation such as `MultitypeFuncGraph` and `HyperMap`.

 ## MultitypeFuncGraph

-`MultitypeFuncGraph` is used to generate overloaded functions to support different types of input.
+`MultitypeFuncGraph` is used to generate overloaded functions to support different types of inputs.
 Users can use `MultitypeFuncGraph` to define a group of overloaded functions.
 The implementation varies according to the function type.
 First initialize a `MultitypeFuncGraph` object, and use `register` with input type as the decorator of the function to be registered, so that the object can be called with different types of inputs.
 For more instructions, see [MultitypeFuncGraph](https://www.mindspore.cn/docs/en/master/api_python/ops/mindspore.ops.MultitypeFuncGraph.html).

 A code example is as follows: